yandex-cloud/docs/en/serverless-containers/security/index.md

 # Access management in {{ serverless-containers-name }}

+{{ serverless-containers-name }} uses [roles](../../iam/concepts/access-control/roles.md) to manage access rights.

-In this section, you'll learn:
+In this section, you will learn:

 * [Which resources you can assign roles to](#resources).
 * [Which roles exist in the service](#roles).